arryansharma1/arryansharma1/README.md

 <div align="left">

 Hey!
-I'm **Aryan** — a CS student obsessed with making machines smarter (and occasionally breaking them in creative ways 😄).
+I'm **Aryan** — a AI & DS Graduate obsessed with making machines smarter (and occasionally breaking them in creative ways 😄).

 - 🧠 Currently deep-diving into **DSA, Machine Learning & Deep Learning**
 - 🤝 Open to collaborating on **ML and Deep Learning projects**